dohyung97022/awsGuide/README.md

       * Can specify who
       * Can be a single member
     * #### Can use Resource Access Manager to share
+  * ### Service control policies (SCP)
+    * Manage permissions in organization
+    * Gardrails, set of limits for permissions
+    * No permissions are granted by an SCP
+    * Apply to all users within organization including root
   * ### To move the master to another organization
     * Remove all members from old organization
     * Delete the old organization